le-harivansh/nestradamus/libs/database/README.md

 ### Configuration

-To be able to use the validators, we need to [configure](https://github.com/typestack/class-validator?tab=readme-ov-file#custom-validation-classes) `class-validator` to use the NestJs IOC container for any model resolution.
+To be able to use the validators, we need to [configure](https://github.com/typestack/class-validator?tab=readme-ov-file#custom-validation-classes) `class-validator` to use the NestJs IOC container for any entity resolution.
 This is done by adding the following to the `main.ts` file of the application:

 ```ts